AbdiMoalin23/MaxPairWise/README.md

 # MaxPairWise
-C++ code for efficient algorithms to find the maximum pairwise product in a sequence of numbers.
-Includes O(n²) and O(n) time complexity implementations.
+C++ code for two algorithms to find the maximum pairwise product in a sequence of numbers.
+The 'MaxPairwiseProduct' function has a time complexity of O(n²), while the 'MaxPairwiseProductFast' function has a more efficient O(n) time complexity.
+The code includes a main function to input a sequence of numbers and output the result.
+Additionally, there is commented-out code for stress testing the algorithms with randomly generated inputs.